craigsapp/ratioscore/doc/pitch/index.md

 *-	*-	*-
 </script>

-Here is an example of a quarter-tone chromatic scale using cents MIDI note number:
+Here is an example of a quarter-tone chromatic scale using cent intervals relative to the reference pitch:

 {% include ratioscore.html id="quarter-tone-cents" %}
 <script type="application/x-ratioscore" id="quarter-tone-cents">